selfcommunity/developers-doc/docs/apireference/v2/incubator/search_an_incubator.md

 ---
-sidebar_label: Get All Incubators
+sidebar_label: Search an Incubator
-sidebar_position: 1
+sidebar_position: 2
-title: Get All Incubators
+title: Search an Incubator
 ---

-This endpoint retrieves all incubators.
+This endpoint performs search of an Incubator

 :::info